Buried here are multiple artists including:

 Andy died at the age of 30 on March 10, 1988 due to an inflammation of the heart muscle caused by a recent viral infection.

 Jeff was an in-demand studio musician and is probably best known as the drummer and a founding member of “Toto“.
-Other albums he played on include:
+Albums he played on include:

 Seals & Crofts – Diamond Girl